 4. Are the resorts family-friendly?

-Big Sky was named the #3 Best Family Ski Resort by away.com.
-Our amenities, kids ski programs and lessons, childcare options, and endless kid-friendly activities create an experience that your entire family will enjoy.
+Big Sky Resort was named the #3 Best Family Ski Resort by away.com.
+The amenities, kids ski programs and lessons, childcare options, and endless kid-friendly activities create an experience that your entire family will enjoy.
 More on families.

-5. Should I rent or bring my own gear?
+5. Should I bring my own gear or can I rent?

-If you are planning on flying to Big Sky, we would recommend renting gear from one of our Ski Shops, as ski luggage tends to be expensive.
-However, if you plan to drive bringing your own ski gear is a great option.
+If you are planning on flying to Montana, we would recommend renting gear from one of our ski shops, as checking ski luggage tends to be expensive.
+However, if you plan to drive, bringing your own ski gear is a great option.
 On-the-mountain cabins, lodges, and condos all offer free (and safe) equipment storage.
 View rental information.

 6. When should I ski Big Sky?

-For those of you looking for a winter getaway, we'd recommend visiting Big Sky from December - February.
-You can expect fluffy powder skiing (average annual snowfall of 400") with the average temperature at 21 degrees Fahrenheit.
+The skiing is always great, but when you visit Big Sky from December - February, you can expect fluffy powder skiing (average annual snowfall of 400'') with the average temperature at 21 degrees Fahrenheit.

 For those of you looking for warm sunshine, we'd recommend visiting Big Sky from March - April.
 Spring skiing in Montana means bluebird days, warmer temps (average = 43 degrees Fahrenheit), and soft snow.